Blood Family Isn’t Always Healthy Family

 I’m writing this post because cutting ties with blood family is sometimes the only option a person has, for their own sanity and peace of mind.
 Yes it hurts, but it’s necessary to prune toxicity so that you can lead the healthy, meaningful life that you deserve.

 Without diving into too many explicit details, because the focus of this post is simply that blood does not make family, I feel the need to give some minor backstory, if only to tie everything together and have this make sense.
-And while someone might roll their eyes at my claim and not believe that such a minor question could lead to something as dramatic as attempted physical assault, it’s the honest truth.
-If you knew this person, really knew them, it might be more believable.
+And while someone might roll their eyes at my claim and not believe that such minor questions could lead to something as dramatic as an almost-physical altercation, it’s the honest truth.
+If you knew this person, it might be more believable.
 It might make sense.

 But honestly, I don’t need you to believe what I’m saying.
-I require no validation, something this family member obviously craves.
+I require no validation.
 I had “the nerve” to point out her grumpy attitude, and when she baited me with name-calling, saying “fuck you,” and storming off, I ignored it.
 I did not go immediately running after her due to my lack of wanting to engage with irrational behavior, but also because why would I chase after someone saying such mean things to me?
-I literally only asked one thing: why are you being so grumpy?

-My mistake, I suppose, was eventually following this family member outside and attempting to correct her wild accusations and assumptions.
+My mistake was eventually following this family member outside and attempting to correct her wild accusations and assumptions.
 My comment on her being grumpy was based on her hostile and defensive tone during a few minor exchanges we had just had, which the conversations were about things so unimportant you’d actually scratch your head and question whether you heard me correctly if I explained them.
+But my engaging her led to a heated argument, a near physical fight, and parting words from me that I regret and should never have said.
+I let myself get sucked in and worked up and contributed to the messy storm.

 The details of this specific situation aren’t necessarily all that important, but rather leads into my belief that blood does not make family.
 At least not in me or my husband’s eyes.
 He has blood family he doesn’t talk to on purpose.
 And now so do I.